krislenon/technical-writing-portfolio/README.md

 # Technical Writing Portfolio

+## Welcome
+I'm Kris Lenon, a content developer and former software engineer with a passion for simplifying complex systems through clear, user-focused documentation.
 This portfolio was created to demonstrate my technical writing capabilities for roles in IT, education technology, or software documentation.
 All samples are original work based on my real-world experience or realistic mock projects.

 ## Samples